‘The Bold And The Beautiful’ Comings & Goings: Carter Doles Out Legal Advice To Ridge Forrester

-The Bold and the Beautiful comings and goings news reveal that two fan-favorites will return.
+The Bold and the Beautiful comings and goings for the week of November 25 reveal that two fan-favorites will return.
 Now that Thomas Forrester (Matthew Atkinson) has come back from the dead, so to speak, there will be huge legal repercussions.
 And who better to deal with them than Forrester Creations’ own legal eagle?

 Monday, November 25